About

 Before Covid-19, I had just gotten my first full time job, after experiencing military life and college.
 I asked, "What is left, but to get married, have kids, and die!"
-I said to myself, “Surely life isn’t here, but where?”
+I said to myself, “Surely life isn’t here, but death?”
 I started seeking.
 I figured human-kind doesn’t know; if they did, wouldn’t they tell me?
 But all my life no-one told me.
 I don't remember seeing a street preacher, nor do I remember anything spectacular in church.
 We were the family that went during the holidays and once in a while outside of that, but it wasn't anything to me, and nothing stood out.

 I seen the churches that were claiming God, weren't trying to convince me of God, so they must not really know God themselves - for the one who is convinced, convinces others.
 I also seen that they were very popular; there is a church on every street corner.
 I said to myself, “Surely if truth exists, only a few would know it.
 The truth wouldn't be popular, would it?"
 For one, is not the truth a mystery?
 Or can't truth be stranger than fiction?
 And two, doesn't the truth pierce like a sword?
 Or can't it be painful?
 I never thought Jesus was the truth.
 I said to myself, "If there were a truth, it wouldn't be Jesus."
 But yet, I believed the truth existed; and I searched for it.
 I figured God would leave evidence of Himself and wouldn't leave us in the dark.